mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

   <img width="528" height="243" src="/public/tutorials/django-oscar-new-app/OscarBoutiquesDetails.png">
 </p>

 At this point the app's model, configs and its front-end templates are ready.
-In the next tutorial we will develop Oscar dashboard for the `boutique` app.
+In the [**next**](/publications/tutorials/django-oscar-new-app-part-2/) tutorial we will develop Oscar dashboard for the `boutique` app.

+> Source code of this tutorial can be found in my Git repository **[here](https://github.com/mmtechslv/tutorial-django-oscar-newapp)**